 Why is My Spectrum Router Not Working?

 There are multiple reasons why your Spectrum router might not be working.
 Before you panic and call customer service, check that these simple things haven’t happened to your Spectrum router first:

 - It could be a problem with connectivity.

-- It could simply be because someone else in your household is using up all of its internet bandwidth.
+- It could be because someone else in your household uses all of its internet bandwidth.

 Either way, we have answers to some of the most common questions about what can happen if your Spectrum router turns red on you.

 Spectrum routers have numerous issues that can be solved by resetting your router.
 First, to reset the spectrum router, unplug it from the power source, then hold down on the reset button for 5 seconds, and then plug it back in while still holding it down.